Promoted to District Manager at age 25, I’ve enjoyed a fantastic career and still LOVE doing what I do and LOVE the company I work for.

 Over the next two years all three of those skills grow exponentially!
 I found my knack for building a team that is truly special!

-As my team starts comes together, Drew’s work in the rest of the stores has the district coming together.
+As my team starts comes together, my DM’s work in the rest of the stores has the district coming together.

 He starts feeding me Assistant Managers to train and promote, and I keep hiring talented person after talented person to build the farm system.

 I hone my hiring skills and raise my expectations.
-What happens is that I personally trained and promoted 2/3rds of the managers in our district.
+What happens is that I personally trained and/or promoted 2/3rds of the managers in our district.

 It’s THIS skillset that lands me my promotion to District Manager at age 25, working for sales company where my store’s sales were down.